-- Current recognised sustainability schemes are Certified Sustainable Palm Oil (CSPO) and RSPO NEXT set by the Roundtable on Sustainable Palm Oil (RSPO). - " The Palm Oil Innovation Group (POIG) Charter was set up to support continuous improvements in the RSPO and strengthen implementation of existing RSPO standards while addressing other critical issues where RSPO is seen as falling short.
-POIG looks at three thematic areas: environmental responsibility, community partnership, and corporate and product integrity. - " Palm oil which complies with the POIG charter has been available since 2015.
+- " The current recognised sustainability scheme is Certified Sustainable Palm Oil (CSPO) set by the Roundtable on Sustainable Palm Oil (RSPO). - " The Palm Oil Innovation Group (POIG) Charter was set up to support continuous improvements in the RSPO and strengthen implementation of existing RSPO standards while addressing other critical issues where RSPO is seen as falling short.
+POIG looks at three thematic areas: environmental responsibility, community partnership, and corporate and product integrity. - Palm oil which complies with the POIG charter has been available since 2015. "